-LEADING OFF: Cole vs Snell, Tanaka hopes for good split
+LEADING OFF: Cole vs Snell, Twins rookie already has a ring

 “I feel very good,” he said.
 “I feel like I’ll be able to go five strong innings, if I’m in the zone and attacking like I should be.”

+A week removed from the biggest day of his life, Twins rookie right-hander Randy Dobnak (2-1, 1.59) will start Game 2 of the AL Division Series at Yankee Stadium.
+It will be his first appearance since getting married last Saturday — the couple set a date more than two years ago, back when the length of the major league season wasn’t a factor.

+Dobnak was undrafted out of Division II Alderson-Broaddus College in 2016, yet he’s been sensational since making his MLB debut in August.
+Minnesota manager Rocco Baldelli announced the unexpected move after a 10-4 loss to the Yankees on Friday night, pushing veteran RHP Jake Odorizzi to Game 3.

-The Yankees will give the ball to October standout Masahiro Tanaka at home in Game 2 of their AL Division Series against Minnesota.
+The Yankees will give the ball to October standout Masahiro Tanaka.
 The Japanese right-hander is 3-2 with a 1.50 ERA in five postseason starts.
 He also finished strong after an uneven season tied to struggles with his trademark split-finger fastball.
 Following a lot of trial and error, Tanaka believes he has his best splitter again.

 “It was a struggle, but at the end of the day, you keep trying,” Tanaka said Friday via translator.
 “You work on your mechanics, on your grip, and you just keep on trying and trying, and I feel like towards the end of the season, I was able to really find that good splitter and get that back.”